-- 2. Disposable HEPA face masks shall be worn when dealing with patients who are actively coughing or are suspected of carrying airborne diseases such as tuberculosis. - Disposable cone medical mask shall be placed on a patient suspected of having active tuberculosis. - 3.
+- 2. Disposable HEPA face masks shall be worn when dealing with patients who are actively coughing or are suspected of carrying airborne diseases such as tuberculosis. - a.
+Disposable cone medical mask shall be placed on a patient suspected of having active tuberculosis. - 3.
 A respiratory device shall be used to perform artificial ventilation, whenever possible.
 The order of preference will be: - a.
 Bag valve mask (BVM) with oxygen enrichment. - b.
 Bag valve mask - c.
 Pocket mask with one way valve with or without supplemental oxygen. - 4.
-Wash hands and all other potentially contaminated skin areas with soap and water or waterless cleaner immediately upon removal of protective gloves and equipment. - Wash or flush areas with water if skin or mucous membranes incur contact to contamination.
-Report contact immediately to your supervisorSupervisor. - 6.
+Wash hands and all other potentially contaminated skin areas with soap and water or waterless cleaner immediately upon removal of protective gloves and equipment. - 5.
+Wash or flush areas with water if skin or mucous membranes incur contact to contamination.
+Report contact immediately to your Supervisor.
+The Supervisor will then report the incident to the Department Head and the Department Head will report to the Safety Department. - 6.
 Do not bend, recap, remove, shear or purposely break any contaminated needle. - 7.
 Do not eat, drink, apply cosmetics or lip balm, smoke or handle contact lenses in areas where blood or other potentially infectious materials are present. - 8.
 Decontaminate clothes and equipment which has become contaminated with infectious material prior to reuse or servicing.
 Equipment decontamination as follows: - a.
 Large rescue equipment will be washed with a disinfectant detergent solution and hot water and air dried immediately upon return to the station. - b.
 Delicate equipment will be wiped down with a 1:10 dilution of household bleach. - c.
 The BVM shall be washed in a disinfectant detergent and air dried.
 (Only if non-disposable BVM is used). - d.
 Red bag and remove contaminated disposable medical equipment and waste from the scene for disposal. - e.
 Liquid medical waste shall be poured into a sanitary (treated water system) drain. - f.
 Members cleaning and disinfecting contaminated equipment shall wear fluid impervious gloves, apron and face protection.